buildit/buildit/pages/privacy.md

 # Content

 ---
-# Use of private information policy (GDPR)
+# Use of# Use of private information policy (GDPR)
-Last updated: 23/05/2018
+Last updated: 24/05/2018

 ## Summary

-We respect the EU’s **General Data Protection Regulations (GDPR)** and this policy explains how we collect and treat any information you give us.
+We comply with the EU’s **General Data Protection Regulations (GDPR)** and this policy explains how we collect and treat any information you give us.
 You won’t find any complicated legal terms or long passages of unreadable text.
 We’ve no desire to trick you into agreeing to something you might later regret.

 ## Why we value your privacy